 It was confirmed that all existing and future onshore operations would need to be compliant with the ESRS requirements.

-The Workgroup suggested that OFTO developers are required to be part of this discussion as they will be involved in implementing any standards to future-proof infrastructure etc. The ESO rep outlined that onshore TOs and DNOs have been involved in ESRS discussions to date, more developers joined at Workgroup 3.
+The Workgroup suggested that OFTO developers are required to be part of this discussion as they will be involved in implementing any standards to future-proof infrastructure etc. The ESO rep outlined that onshore TOs, Generators and DNOs have been involved in ESRS discussions to date, more developers joined at Workgroup 3.

 Consideration of other options